Koushikroy99/Networking-Projects/README.md

 ## About this project

 Welcome to my Networking Projects Repository!
 Here, you will find real-world Cisco Packet Tracer labs demonstrating subnetting, IP configuration, router and switch setup, and more.
-Perfect for students and networking enthusiasts.
+Perfect for networking enthusiasts.

 ## Networking Labs